 b.
 Information review.
 To determine whether there was information presented in the hearing that, if believed by the Graduate Hearing Panel

-or administrator, was sufficient to establish that a violation of the Student
+or administrator, was sufficient to establish that a violation of the Graduate StudentConduct Code occurred.

-Conduct Code occurred.

 c.
 Sanction review.
-To determine whether any sanctions imposed were appropriate for the violation of the Student Conduct Code which the
+To determine whether any sanctions imposed were appropriate for the violation of the Graduate Student Conduct Code which the

 graduate student was found to have committed.